andytudhope/living-blue-book/source/knowledge_repo/index.md

 who will remain standing when I die." — Juan Ramón Jiménez

 "Know that when you learn to lose yourself, you will reach the Beloved.
 There is no other lesson to be learnt, and more than this is not known by me." — Sheikh Abdullah Ansari of Herat

+"You and I are the patterns cast by the latticework of the lamp of existence." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "Go, go, go, said the bird: human kind
 Cannot bear very much reality.